Arif Zahir: Career

 Zahir created his YouTube channel in 2012 but posted his first video in 2013.
 He started out by posting comedic sketches, gaming videos, and videos of himself performing voice impressions of both cartoon characters and real celebrities.
 Zahir garnered initial success through his voice impressions which he started doing in 2011.
-One of the first voices Zahir did was of Cleveland Brown who he would go on to voice several years later.
+One of the first voice impressions he did was of Cleveland Brown, whom he would go on to voice officially several years later.

 Zahir landed his first acting role playing a character named Arif in the short film No One But Lydia.
 Starting in 2018, he became a recurring cast member on How It Should Have Ended voicing Black Panther / T'Challa.
 Through community challenges and his first viral hit with "Ted Plays Call of Duty" (which has over 20M+ views), Arif quickly grew his channel to over 6.5+ million subscribers and 650+ million views.

-He is also a rapper and singer and releases music under the moniker 4rif.
+Zahir is also a musician, releasing music under the moniker 4rif.
 He released his debut album At Last Sight on August 30, 2019.
-He followed it up with an EP called Go Gadget/Blues Clues which was released on April 29, 2020, in collaboration with rapper Dlngqnt.
+On April 29, 2020, he released a follow-up EP titled Go Gadget/Blues Clues in collaboration with rapper Dlngqnt.

-On June 26, 2020, Mike Henry, who had voiced Cleveland Brown since 1999, announced he was stepping down and believed a person of color should voice the role.
-On September 25, 2020, it was announced that Zahir would be voicing Cleveland starting in Season 20 of Family Guy.
+On June 26, 2020, Mike Henry, who had voiced Cleveland Brown since 1999, announced he was stepping down and believed a person of color should inherit the role.
+On September 25, 2020, it was announced that Zahir would be voicing Cleveland beginning in season 20 of Family Guy.